-Some of these PTSD “flashbacks” are the result of a loud explosion.
-When one relives violent events from the past.
+Some of these PTSD “flashbacks” are the result of a loud explosion when one relives violent events from the past.
 Some of these traumatic events occur while fighting in the military, infighting within the family or at the workplace, natural disasters, accidents, or from bullies at home or work.
-Also, taking hallucinogenic drugs such as acid (or other drugs that cause vivid hallucinations).
+Also, taking hallucinogenic drugs such as LSD (acid) or other drugs that cause vivid hallucinations.
 Some people think that playing too many violent video games can cause anxiety disorders such as PTSD, but most experts say that it doesn’t.
-What most people can agree on is that these violent video games can cause people to stress out!
+What most people can agree on is that these violent video games can cause people to stress out.

 There is also an anxiety disorder that is sometimes confused with PTSD, which is known as Acute Stress Disorder (ASD).
 ASD is like PTSD, but ASD, only occurring during the first month after a shocking event.
 Plus, the Mayo Clinic reports that there is also a “Substance-induced anxiety disorder,” which is brought on by contact with toxic substances, taking medicines, abusing drugs—or even withdrawal from drugs!

 SAD or “social anxiety” causes trouble for people in social situations.
 These include such as speaking, eating, drinking, singing, or fear of going to parties, weddings, school or church functions.
 But, sometimes the fear can get so strong people may feel afraid when they are around anyone, even close family members!